Cyprus travel destination

 Airport WiFi

-Free WiFi available at both Larnaca and Paphos airports with reliable coverage throughout terminals
+Free unlimited high-speed WiFi is available at both Larnaca and Paphos international airports.

 Recommended Data